skip to Main Content

 Course Description:

-This course uses a study of the history, content, milieu, text, structure, and theological meaning of each book of the Minor Prophets to illustrate current academic issues in the Old Testament.
-These include the redactional history of the Book of the Twelve, and how to read them as a single work.
-Detailed attention is given to ethical and doctrinal themes within each book.
+This course uses a study of the history, content, milieu, text, structure, and theological meaning of the book of Daniel to illustrate current academic issues in the Old Testament.
+These include critical issues, how to understand apocalyptic literature, and intertestamental cognate materials.
+You will also learn how to work with the language of Aramaic.

 Dr. George Schwab